xWink/farever-mods/README.md

 - **Disable automatic camera movement** prevents Farever from pulling the camera's yaw and pitch toward the locked enemy, leaving camera rotation under manual control while preserving the normal locked-camera sensitivity.
 It is disabled by default.
 - Use Farever's normal **Lock Target** key or controller binding to toggle a target lock.
 - Farever's native animated hard-lock indicator appears above the locked enemy.
-- Press `F9` to reopen the settings window.
-The settings hotkey can be changed from the window.

 Settings are saved to `Farever\hlx\mods\fix-target-lock\config.json`.